 - Dogs must be kept under control and must not enter the water.
 Dogs must not be allowed to defecate anywhere on the pond banks.

-- Cars must be parked neatly to allow access by other vehicles and must display the membership number sticker.
+- Cars must be parked in the designated car parks, not on the banks and must allow access by other vehicles and display the membership number sticker.

 - A Ravenfield permit must not be transferred or loaned to any other person.
 Any person attempting to gain admission by false pretences will be liable to prosecution.